mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

   Secondly, the narrative Augustine constructed out of biblical and classical elements provided the framework for philosophical discussion in the Latin world up to and beyond the Renaissance and the Reformation.

+## Boethius (c.
+480–524 AD)

+* Matters within the province of fortune are insignificant by comparison with values within oneself.
+The gifts of fortune that we enjoy do not really belong to us: riches may be lost, and are most valuable when we are giving them away.
+A splendid household is a blessing to me only if my servants are honest, and their virtue belongs to them not me.
+Political power may end in murder or slavery; and even while it is possessed it is trivial.
+The inhabited world is only a quarter of our globe; our globe is minute in comparison with the celestial sphere; for a man to boast of his power is like a mouse crowing over other mice.
+The greatest of fame lasts only a few years that add up to zero in comparison with never-ending eternity.
+I cannot find happiness in wealth, power, or fame, buy only in my most precious possession, myself.
+* Good fortune is deceitful, constant only in her inconstancy; bad fortune brings men self-knowledge and teaches them who are their true friends, the most precious of all kinds of riches.
+* ‘If God foresees all and cannot in any way be mistaken, then that must necessarily happen which in his providence he foresees will be.’
+The reply offered is that God is outside time, and so it is a mistake to speak of providence as involving foreknowledge at all.